WebAssembly/js-primitive-builtins/proposals/js-primitive-builtins/Overview.md

 We expect actual experimentation in a (reasonably) optimizing compiler to settle the performance question.
 If it turns out that there is no cost to using `externref` over `anyref`, we should probably stick with `externref`.
-Otherwise, we may want to reconsider during Phase 3.
+Otherwise, we may want to reconsider during experimentation.

 See [#27](https://github.com/WebAssembly/js-primitive-builtins/issues/27) for a discussion.